isaacwhanson/blurt/README.md

 ## Usage

-0. move commands.tmp to ~/.config/blather/commands.conf and fill the file with sentences and command to run
+0. move commands.conf.tmp to ~/.config/blather/commands.conf and fill the file with sentences and command to run
 1. Run `Blather.py -u` , this will:
 	* generate ~/.config/blather/sentences.corpus based on sentences in the 'commands' file
 	* upload the corpus file to Carnegie Melon University's Sphinx language tools